 (5) A person shall not operate a training centre whose purpose is to provide civil aviation security training in accordance with these Regulations and the National Civil Aviation Security Training Programme without an Approved Training Organization certificate issued by the authority.

-(6) The shall ensure the development and implementation of training programmes and certification programmes for screeners in accordance with the National Civil Aviation Security Programme.
+(6) The Uganda Civil Aviation Authority shall ensure the development and implementation of training programmes and a certification programmes for screeners in accordance with the National Civil Aviation Security Programme.
+The Authority shall ensure the development and implementation of training programmes and a certification system that ensures that aviation security screeners possess the necessary competencies and that instructors are qualified in the applicable subject matters in accordance with the national civil aviation security programme.

 (7) The authority shall develop, implement and maintain a national aviation security certification systems programme for the categories of persons in sub regulation (5).